 About Us

-Since 1985, WaterWatch has pursued a single clear mission: To protect and restore flows in our rivers to sustain the native fish, wildlife, and the people who depend on healthy rivers.
+Since 1985, WaterWatch of Oregon has pursued a single, clear mission: To protect and restore flows in our rivers and streams to sustain the native fish, wildlife, and people who depend on them.
 WaterWatch was the first organization in the West to seek structural reform of antiquated water laws to protect and restore our rivers.

 Our Origins